 HUGE CANADA CELEBRATIONS SET FOR DRESDEN RACEWAY

-June 27 – (DRESDEN) – Dresden Raceway will not be racing Sunday this week but will be holding a special card of racing on Saturday afternoon, July 1st to celebrate Canada Day.
+June 27 – (DRESDEN) – Dresden Raceway will not be racing Sunday this week but will be holding a special card of racing on Saturday afternoon,

 Canada is celebrating its 150th Birthday this Saturday but compared to horse racing Canada is just a young foal.